 Rugby, formerly known as “rugby football” or “rugger,” is a version of “football” where you can use your hands.
 Soccer, originally “association football” or “asoccer,” is the traditional version of “football” where people don’t use their hands.
 People in England started shortening the names by dropping the “association” part of the phrase as well as the “a” in “asoccer,” per Szymanski’s paper.
 This is the tamest of the 100 fun, interesting facts about practically everything that you need to know.

 Now comes the complication: in 1869, Rutgers and Princeton colleges held the first traditional, recorded, football game using a unique combination of rules from both rugby and soccer, creating what we know as “American football” and what other countries refer to as “gridiron.”
 Thanks to the popularity of American football, soccer players in America clung to “soccer” to help differentiate themselves, according to the Encyclopedia Britannica.
+(There are many slight differences between the countries–this is why Americans drive automatic and Europeans drive manual.)

 If the nickname “soccer” stuck in Britain, and if Americans came up with a better nickname for American football, there would be much less confusion.
 So why did the “football” short version of “association football” become more popular than “soccer” in England anyway?
 Originally, American influence on Britain during World War II, made “soccer” the popular term in England before the 1980s, the Atlantic reports.
 Once the sport became more popular in America around that time, the British stopped using “soccer.”
 (Possibly because of the American connotations, although it’s still not entirely clear.)
 Szymanski’s paper claims it could be thanks to American and British news outlets pushing either term in each country.
 Although there is no concrete explanation of why the British stopped using “soccer,” here are explanations for 30 little things you probably never thought about—until just now.